LeoIannacone/goopg/doc/project.md

  * `chrome-main.py```: it is the main script executed by the browser.
 It reads from stdin the `bundle` sent by the gateway and writes to stdout a new `bundle` as the result of the operation.
 It calls CommandHandler to consume the ```bundle`.

  * `commandhandler.py`: contains a class which takes care to parse the `bundle` and generates the result to send back.
-It calls GPGMail and GMail classes to operate with messages.
+It calls GPGMail and Gmail classes to operate with messages.
 In the future in may call a ConfigurationParses to properly initalize the rest of the script

  * `gpgmail.py`: contains the main functions to verify and sign a email message, it uses [gnupg.GPG](https://pythonhosted.org/python-gnupg/)

- * `gmail/__init__.py`: this is the file which contains the [GMail API](https://developers.google.com/gmail/api) calls.
+ * `gmail/__init__.py`: this is the file which contains the [Gmail API](https://developers.google.com/gmail/api) calls.
 The code is super documented, for more info take a look inside.
  ```
   - get(id): get a the message by id